privacy-scaling-explorations/zkevm-specs/specs/opcode/42TIMESTAMP.md

 3. Lookups:  2
    - `timestamp` is on the top of stack
    - `timestamp` is in the block context table
-4. Others:
-   - `timestamp` fits into 8 bytes

 ## Exceptions